 Where to find rhubarb

-If you have rhubarb in your garden, then you’re off to a good start!
+If you have rhubarb in your garden, then youโre off to a good start!
 Please just remember that this plant takes several years to establish.
-Wait to harvest until your plant is 3 years old.
+Wait to harvest until your plant is 3 years old and make sure to read up on rhubarb companion plants!

 A note on oatmeal

 For years, I thought I was destined to make a soupy rhubarb crisp.
-It never came out with a “crisp” topping as I wanted.
-It was always soft and a little mushy, no matter how long I baked it.
+It never came out with a โcrispโ topping as I wanted.
+It was always a little mushy, no matter how long I baked it.
 Then, I started to experiment with different types of oats and I realized my mistake!
+I was using the wrong oats!

-By allowing oats to sprout before consumption, this essentially makes them a “living” food that’s bursting with more bio-available nutrients.
-A recent study in 2021 found that sprouted oats contain more amino acids (protein), fatty acids (healthy fats), y-aminobutyric acid (a calming neurotransmitter), free phenolics (plant pigments) and antioxidants than non-sprouted oats.
+Allowing oats to sprout before consumption, essentially makes them a โlivingโ food thatโs bursting with more bio-available nutrients.
+A recent study in 2021 found that sprouted oats contain more amino acids (protein), fatty acids (healthy fats), y-aminobutyric acid (a calming neurotransmitter), free phenolics (plant pigments), and antioxidants compared to non-sprouted oats.
 Additionally, they found improvements in enzymatic activity, which means easier digestion for you!

 Not a problem!
 Not everyone can plan ahead 2-3 days before baking, so One Degree has done a fantastic job with their sprouted GF oat product!